-Check label for fiber content, then see Cycle Selection Chart on page 10 for cycle recommendation.
+Check label for fiber content, then see "Cycle Selection Chart" on page 12 for cycle and temperature recommendations.

-- 1. Dry one medium-size rug or two smaller rugs at one time. - 2.
+- Dry one medium-size rug or two smaller rugs at one time.
+A rug should tumble freely.
+Do not overload. - 2.
 Clean the lint screen.